 As the cultural and liberal capital of Israel, Tel Aviv is a very advanced city in many fields, one of them is the culinary scene.

-Besides being home to the best restaurants in the country, Tel Aviv is also the capital of vegan cuisine.
+Besides being home to the best clubs and best restaurants in the country, Tel Aviv is also the capital of vegan cuisine.
 That’s why it was not a big surprise when the city was recently named as “one of the 10 friendliest vegan cities in the world”, by the British Guardian.

 Let’s check out the best vegan restaurants in town: